AmplitudeAudio/sdk/README.md

   <br/>
 </div>

-> Amplitude is still in beta and has not been fully battle-tested.
-So feel free to raise an [issue](https://github.com/SparkyStudios/AmplitudeAudioSDK/issues/new/choose "Open a Github Issue") or open a [PR](https://github.com/SparkyStudios/AmplitudeAudioSDK/pulls), by following our [Contributor Guidelines](https://github.com/SparkyStudios/AmplitudeAudioSDK/blob/main/CODE_OF_CONDUCT.md).
+> Amplitude is still in active development, and no official release is made yet.
+However, the API is stable and no breaking changes will be introduced until the first release.
+To get a copy of the SDK, you should [build it from sources](https://amplitudeaudiosdk.com/docs/get-started/installation/#build-the-sdk-from-sources).
+Feel free to raise an [issue](https://github.com/SparkyStudios/AmplitudeAudioSDK/issues/new/choose "Open a Github Issue") or open a [PR](https://github.com/SparkyStudios/AmplitudeAudioSDK/pulls), by following our [Contributor Guidelines](https://github.com/SparkyStudios/AmplitudeAudioSDK/blob/main/CODE_OF_CONDUCT.md).

+## Sample Projects

+The quickest way to get started with the SDK is to have a look on the [sample projects](https://github.com/SparkyStudios/AmplitudeAudioSDK/blob/develop/samples).

 ## Features